Netflix’s Over the Moon Chang’e Collector Doll (14-inch) with Traditional Chinese Gown and Accessories, Includes Jade Rabbit Figure

 The lunar surface is covered in lunar dust and marked by mountains, impact craters, their ejecta, ray-like streaks, rilles and, mostly on the near side of the Moon, by dark maria ("seas"), which are plains of cooled lava.
 These maria were formed when molten lava flowed into ancient impact basins.
 The Moon is, except when passing through Earth's shadow during a lunar eclipse, always illuminated by the Sun, but from Earth the visible illumination shifts during its orbit, producing the lunar phases.
 The Moon is the brightest celestial object in Earth's night sky.
 This is mainly due to its large angular diameter, while the reflectance of the lunar surface is comparable to that of asphalt.
 The apparent size is nearly the same as that of the Sun, allowing it to cover the Sun completely during a total solar eclipse.
 From Earth about 59% of the lunar surface is visible over time due to cyclical shifts in perspective (libration), making parts of the far side of the Moon visible.

 The Moon has been an important source of inspiration and knowledge for humans, having been crucial to cosmography, mythology, religion, art, time keeping, natural science, and spaceflight.
-In 1959, the first human-made objects to leave Earth and reach another body arrived at the Moon, with the flyby of the Soviet Union's Luna 1 and the intentional impact of Luna 2.
-In 1966, the Moon became the first extraterrestrial body with a soft landing by Luna 9 and a orbital insertion by Luna 10 were achieved.
-On July 20, 1969, humans for the first time landed on the Moon and any extraterrestrial body, at Mare Tranquillitatis with the lander Eagle of the United States' Apollo 11 mission.
+The first human-made objects to fly to an extraterrestrial body were sent to the Moon, starting in 1959 with the flyby of the Soviet Union's Luna 1 and the intentional impact of Luna 2.
+In 1966, the first soft landing (by Luna 9) and orbital insertion (by Luna 10) followed.
+On July 20, 1969, humans for the first time stepped on an extraterrestrial body, landing on the Moon at Mare Tranquillitatis with the lander Eagle of the United States' Apollo 11 mission.
 Five more crews were sent between then and 1972, each with two men landing on the surface.
 The longest stay was 75 hours by the Apollo 17 crew.
 Since then, exploration of the Moon has continued robotically, and crewed missions are being planned to return beginning in the late 2020s.

 Netflix is an American subscription video on-demand over-the-top streaming service.
 The service primarily distributes original and acquired films and television shows from various genres, and it is available internationally in multiple languages.